Research

 Deconstructing the “native speaker” of Spanish and Quechua

-There is a growing consensus within linguistics and applied linguistics that using the term “native speaker” is both vague and harmful.
-Although we often employ this term as an objective way of labeling individuals who speak a particular language as mother tongue, the ways that we identify (and exclude) who counts as a native speaker is rarely if ever neutral.
-Moreover, the idea of native speaker competence is baked into many of the theories and methods we use in language research and teaching.
+There is a growing consensus within linguistics and applied linguistics that the term “native speaker” is vague and harmful (see Birkeland et al. 2024) However, the idea of native speaker competence is baked into many of the theories and methods we use in language research and teaching.
 What is our path forward?

-Critiques of the ‘native speaker’ are also central to my research on second language learners’ development of sociolinguistic competence during study abroad in Cuzco.
+Critiques of the ‘native speaker’ are also central to my research on second language learners’ development of sociolinguistic competence during study abroad.
 Through my findings, I argue for a reconceptualization of “appropriateness” within second language acquisition scholarship on sociolinguistic competence.
 This means examining people’s knowledge of the social and contextual appropriateness of language in terms of language ideologies rather than objective native speaker norms.

 (2022) Es un mal castellano cuando decimos ‘su’: Language instruction, raciolinguistic ideologies and study abroad in PeruLinguistics & Education.